OG0mez/Windows-Forms/CSharp/Text Editor/ReadMe.txt

   - Undo, Redo
   - Draggable text to text editor control
   - Font Selection, Font Color Selection
-    - Each item in the font color drop down list has a background color according to the color in the list, along with the text over top of it.
-The text color is determined by calculating the total RGB and determining if the color is a light color or dark color.
-It then will set the text color to black or white, depending on the shade.
   - Line and Column number tracking
   - Font Inrease, Font Decrease, Change Font Case
   - Clear All Formatting